ehmatthes/pcc_2e/beyond_pcc/finding_employment/focus_areas.md

 Many people who are new to programming dream about working as a freelancer.
 It's an appealing vision - you get to be your own boss, set your own hours, choose the projects you want to work on, and get paid well.
 But the reality is often quite different, and isn't usually a realistic option for people looking for their first programming job.

 Freelancers do a lot more than write code.
 They have to find work, handle all communications related to a project, handle their own accounting or pay someone else to do it, pay self-employment taxes, and deal with difficult clients without the backing of a company that you work for.
-Plus, you have to be able to handle the entire life cycle of a project - finding clients, speccing the work, developing a meaningful contract, handling changes to what was originally asked of you, responding to critical feedback, and making a plan to maintain the project.
+Plus, you have to be able to handle the entire life cycle of a project - finding clients, defining a clear scope for each project, developing a meaningful contract, handling changes to what was originally asked of you, responding to critical feedback, and making a plan to maintain the project.
 This is something most people need a fair amount of experience with before they can do it on their own.

 If you're interested in freelance work, you might look at joining a freelancing agency.
-This is an umbrella company that finds clients, specs projects, and signs contracts, and then subcontracts with freelancers to implement these projects.
+This is an umbrella company that finds clients, scopes projects, and signs contracts, and then subcontracts with freelancers to implement these projects.
 The company handles a lot of the logistics involved in freelancing, and you get to focus on building out the project.
 These agencies often prefer people with some professional experience, but if you're interested in this kind of work it won't hurt to talk to some of them early on in your career.

 [top](#top)